namanpateriya/delivery-command-center/evaluation/EVAL.md

 ## Purpose

-The evaluation framework validates whether the Delivery Command Center successfully produces executive-ready outputs across delivery, risk, and communication dimensions.
+The evaluation framework validates workflow quality and governance readiness.

-Unlike model-centric evaluations, the focus is on workflow quality and governance readiness.
+Unlike model-centric benchmarks, the focus is on business outcomes.

 ---